michalzagrodzki/template-ui/README.md

 # ui-template

-This project is base for future testing front-end frameworks
+This project is base for future testing of front-end frameworks

 ## Build

-run 'grunt'
+run `grunt`

 ## Preview in browser

-run 'grunt serve'
+run `grunt serve`